 It is a beautiful place to sit, especially on a warm spring or summer day, with some wine, bread and meat and cheese varieties.

 So go on, prop yourself in front of the Eiffel Tower, relax and enjoy a sunset over the impressive structure - you've earned it!

-Are you looking to visit the Champ de Mars with a tour?
+Explore the Champ de Mars with a tour

 Paris is a beautiful city full of stunning areas that offer magnificent views of the city, like anywhere along the Seine River really and the top of Montmartre hill.

 You also cannot come to Paris and not see a Moulin Rouge show.
 That would be a great tragedy!
 So the last stop of your third day will be going for some food and a show at the Moulin Rouge Cabaret.